RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 sudo service redhawk-adminservice restart
 ```
 {{% notice note %}}
-The configuration files reside in a system privileged directory.
+The configuration files are located in a system privileged directory.
 Ensure that you have proper privileges to create and edit files in those directories.
 {{% /notice %}}

 ## Key Topics